Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 Notes:

 1. It might be possible to include the iMac9,1 Mid 2009 A1225 24 inch to this list.
-Both systems were equipped with MXM slots and MXM graphics cards.
-Unfortunately both needs different modifications to enable the internal screen.
-Best cards to test will be M4000 and M5100.
+The [2.93 GHz](https://everymac.com/systems/apple/imac/specs/imac-core-2-duo-3.06-24-inch-aluminum-early-2009-specs.html) and [3.06 GHz](https://everymac.com/systems/apple/imac/specs/imac-core-2-duo-2.93-24-inch-aluminum-early-2009-specs.html) versions were equipped with MXM3 slots and MXM3 graphics cards (GT120, GT130, AMD 4850).
+Best cards to test will be the AMD M4000 and AMD M5100.

 2. After some investigation we found that the M4000 and M5100 cards were delivered with LVDS, but not Apple compatible vBIOS versions.
 With an OpenCore connector patch the M4000 could be enabled with macOS up to Monterey!